Open Webui — AI Agent Framework: Live Stats & TrendScore

 Getting Started

-1. Install Open WebUI using Docker or Kubernetes with the command `docker run -p 8000:8000 openwebui/openwebui` or `kubectl apply -f deploy.yaml`
+1. Install Open WebUI using Docker or Kubernetes (kubectl, kustomize or helm) with the command `docker run -d --name open-webui -p 8000:8000 openwebui/open-webui`

 About